 On the other hand, there are a few disadvantages of the off-grid solar energy installation.

 First, the efficiency of your system highly depends on the weather condition of your area.
-For example, a solar system in Texas or Florida is way more effective than the same system in North Dakota where there is less intense sunlight.
+For example, a solar system in Florida or Texas is way more effective than the same system in North Dakota where there is less intense sunlight.

 Secondly, It tends to cost more than the hybrid and basic systems.